-Option 1: No Upgrade Necessary
+Option 1: No Upgrade Needed

 Option 2: Replace Your HVAC System

-Option 3: Install a Ductless Mini-Split
+Option 3: Get a Ductless Mini-Split

 Since there’s a wall- or ceiling-mounted air handler, ductwork isn’t necessary.
-You can even link up to four indoor units with one outdoor unit for zoned heating and cooling in distinct parts of your house.
+You can even link up to four indoor units with one outdoor unit for zoned heating and cooling in differing parts of your house.
 A ductless mini-split might be the ideal HVAC system for your home addition if:

-- The old and additional rooms have differing heating and cooling needs.
+- The old and expanded rooms have varying heating and cooling needs.